The U.S. National Asthma Education and Prevention Program (NAEPP) guidelines for the diagnosis and management of asthma recommend

 Inflammation appears to be present in the lungs of all patients with asthma, even those with mild cases, and plays a key role in all forms of the disease.

 Asthma and allergies often coexist, and the allergic response plays a strong role in childhood asthma.
-About 70 - 85% of children with asthma also have allergies.
-While only a small percentage of children with allergies have asthma, some of these children may develop asthma as adults. .
+About 70 to 85% of children with asthma also have allergies.
+While only a small percentage of children with allergies have asthma, some of these children may develop asthma as adults.

 In people with allergies, the immune system overreacts to exposure to allergens.
 Allergic asthma is triggered by inhaling certain substances (allergens), such as: